GFI offers several types of services but parents/carers and service users are welcome to discuss tailor made provisions to suit their needs.

 We believe it's very important that transition is smooth.
 We have meetings where parents and carers can find out more information and speak about our different services we offer and find the best suited one.

-Young people who are on the transition program can come to our Saturday Activity Sessions (SAS) and our Personalised Day Provision (PDP) on a day that suits them.
-They will be allocated staff support and be given a personalised timetable that would have been chosen during the transition meetings.
+Young people who are on the transition program can come to our Saturday Activity Sessions or Personalised Day Provision (PDP) on a day that suits them.
+They will be allocated staff support and be given a personalised activity schedule that would have been chosen during the transition meetings.

 For more information please contact us on email@example.com